 Learning to learn and Metacognition

-This ability can be developed, from an early age, thanks to the approaches that can be implemented by parents, teachers and in general all the figures involved in the care of children.
-The path to developing metacognition and the ability to learn to learn is different.
+This ability can be developed, from an early age, thanks to the approaches that parents, teachers can implement, and in general, all the figures involved in the care of children.
+The path to developing metacognition and the ability to learn is different.
 Find below some you can use with your children:

-• To aim for experiential learning to generalise starting from the experience made.
+• To aim for experiential learning to generalize starting from the experience made.

 • Teaching to plan times and activities.

-• Focus not only on what you are learning but also on how to ensure that children can generalise and use those procedures and strategies in other contexts.
+• Focus not only on what you are learning but also on ensuring that children can generalize and use those procedures and strategies in other contexts.

 Learn to learn through the play

-The play in all its classifications and varieties (free/structured, individual / group, indoor/outdoor, functional/imaginative, traditional/technological, symbolic) represents for children an excellent opportunity to get involved, participate and active in learning to learn.
+The play in all its classifications and varieties (free/structured, individual /group, indoor/outdoor, functional/imaginative, traditional/technological, symbolic) represents children an excellent opportunity to get involved, participate, and active in learning to learn.

 There are many things that children can learn thanks to the activity of play.
-For example, learning rules and self-regulation, mastering their ability to solve problems and reflecting on possible solutions, learning to respect their turn and the times of others, learning to stimulate their imagination.
-That is they determine to learn social values and to reflect on their actions.
+For example, learning rules and self-regulation, mastering their ability to solve problems and reflecting on possible solutions, learning to respect their turn and others’ times, stimulate their imagination.
+That is, they determine to learn social values and to reflect on their actions.

 At Masch&Co are very attentive to children’s learning.
-Our mission is to stimulate children’s curiosity, creativity, and their desire always to learn new things.
-We want children to learn the essential values of sharing, social inclusion, respect and mutual help.
+Our mission is to stimulate children’s curiosity, creativity, and desire to learn new things.
+We want children to learn the essential values of sharing, social inclusion, respect, and mutual help.